fimbul-works/seidr/README.md

 Seidr embraces **fact-based tradeoffs**:

 - **No virtual DOM** → Faster updates, more predictable performance, but manual DOM management
-- **One class only** → Simpler mental model, but you must understand observables deeply
+- **One class only** → Simpler mental model, but you must understand the `Seidr` observables deeply
 - **Explicit over Implicit** → You control the reactivity graph manually if needed

-This is infrastructure for developers who want a "batteries included" framework (Router, SSR, Global State) without the bloat of a Virtual DOM or build-step requirement.
+This is infrastructure for developers who want a "batteries included" framework (SSR, Global State) without the bloat of a Virtual DOM or build-step requirement.

 ## Installation